 After a warm homecoming, I eagerly handed him his loot along with some Icelandic coins and a few bills.
 He loved it and quickly came up with a clever way to display his souvenirs.
 He ran into the pantry and grabbed a hermetic mason jar in which he carefully arranged all of the items I’d brought back.
 Then with a chalk pen, he labeled it Iceland.
 He placed it on top of the piano and proudly shares it with anyone who visits.

 Since then, he’s asked to make more memory capsules but since all of our jars were already in use I kept putting it off.
 This weekend a strong weather system rolled through the Pacific North West and in anticipation, we ran to the craft store to load up on supplies so that we would have something to do while taking shelter from the storm.
-Layton made a B-line to the jars and so of course I obliged.
+L made a B-line to the jars and so of course, I obliged.
 I gave him a budget to work with and then he went through and picked out all of the odds and ends he needed for his creation.

 A Simple Craft Your Child Can Make

 I really enjoyed this craft as I was mostly a spectator.
 Not that I don’t like to actively participate in crafting with L, but sometimes it’s really nice to sit back and watch his creativity unfold.

 If you’re looking for a fairly easy and fun craft for your child to work on independently then this Memory Capsule Mason Jar Craft might be the project for you.

 Materials needed to make your own Memory Capsules Mason Jar Craft:

 Instructions on how to make your own Memory Capsules Mason Jar Craft: